m0xai/dipy/README.md

 cd dipy
 ```

-Rename an `.env.example` file to `.env` file and paste your app's API Token into it.
+Rename the `.env.example` file to `.env` file and paste your app's API Token into it.

 Install dependencies: